eksctl-io/eksctl/docs/proposal-007-apply.md

 # `eksctl apply`

-This proposal addresses a GitOps-compatible subcommand of `eksctl` called _tentatively_ `apply`.
+This proposal addresses a GitOps-compatible subcommand of `eksctl` called `apply`.
 Its purpose is to subsume the various imperative commands `eksctl` provides now into one `apply` command that reconciles the actual state of an EKS cluster with the intended state as specified in the `eksctl` config file.